telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 # Appearance

-[Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) supports various options for you to apply to your project by setting its layout and appearance that best match your needs.
+The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) supports various options for you to apply to your project by setting its layout and appearance that best match your needs.

 ## Scrolling